 - Hold your breath until the lungs allow.

 - Settle Pelvis and lower back properly.
 Tighten the Hip region.
-Pressure should be on shoulders.
+Pressure should be on the shoulders.

 - With exhalation slowly bring both of the legs down to the floor.